larammerce/docs/8.x/core-concepts/README.md

 #### The Data Directory

-The `data` directory is the keeper of Larammerce project meta data, which is different for each project, make sure that all the contents of the data directory are gitignore.
+The `data` directory is the keeper of Larammerce project metadata, which is different for each project, make sure that all the contents of the data directory are gitignore.

 #### The Database Directory

-The `database` directory contains your database migrations, model factories, and seeds.
+The `database` directory contains your database **migrations**, model **factories**, and **seeds**.

 ```php{1}
 |---database/